ganev11/SST-blog/README.md

 This command downloads all image assets referenced by the GraphQL queries into `/public/datocms`, runs `nuxt generate`, and rewrites the built files in `dist/`

  to point at those local images.
 The script automatically loads variables from a `.env` file and exits if `DATO_CMS_TOKEN` is missing.
 On Windows the script automatically spawns `npx.cmd`, so ensure Node.js is installed and available on your `PATH`.
+During this build the `OFFLINE_BUILD` environment variable is set so Nuxt uses the `static` image provider instead of `ipx`, which avoids Windows path issues when generating image assets.